Code-Institute-Submissions/JDygard-dominant_chaos_JanResub/README.md

 ## About the project
 This project was intended to serve two purposes: To act as the basis for a personal passion project and for Milestone project 3 for Code Institute.
 As such, the developer tried to create a project that fulfilled two sets of requirements.

+## Assessment Login
+Some features in this assessment require a login.
+Please login with:

+    username: profile
+    password: profile

 ***

 ![alt](assets/images/readme/amiresponsive.jpg)